ClickCease How to resolve keyword cannibalization [6 solutions]

 Having multiple pages targeting the same keyword forcing them to share the authority

-When you have 2 or more pages targeting the same keyword with the same intent, you have practically created an additional competitor which is yourself.
+When you have two or more pages targeting the same keyword with the same intent, you have practically created an additional competitor, which is yourself.

-Your pages are competing for the ranks in SERP and first of all Google isn’t necessarily ranking the correct page higher which leads visitors – potential leads – to the wrong page.
+Your pages are competing for ranks in the SERPs, and first of all, Google isn’t necessarily ranking the correct page higher, which leads visitors – potential leads – to the wrong page.

-Next issue is that the 2 pages now have to share the authority of this subject which divides the authority in to 2 and both of your pages are ranking lower than they would if you have just had a single page.
+The next issue is that the two pages now have to share the authority of this subject, which divides the authority into two, and both of your pages end up ranking lower than they would if you just had a single page.

 If not, let’s take a simple example to provide some context.

-Looking at the books in stock about the subject you are looking for; what would you chose?
+Looking at the books in stock about the subject you are searching for, what would you choose?

-A single book covering the whole subject, or multiple books about the subjects that might overlap in content for big parts of the books?
+A single book covering the whole subject, or multiple books about the subjects that might overlap in content for large parts of the books?

-You would likely chose the single book option with all of the information in it rather than reading 3 books that is roughly about the same.
+You would likely choose the single book option with all of the information in it rather than reading three books that are roughly about the same thing.

-This is how Google would rate your multiple landing pages targeting the same keyword and none of them will be the best result for Google to show the user as there is other sources with all of the content on just a single page – because that is what users want.
-Online as well as in the book store.
+This is how Google would rate your multiple landing pages targeting the same keyword, and none of them will be the best result for Google to show the user as there are other sources with all of the content on just a single page – because that is what users want.
+Online as well as in the bookstore.

 Sharing backlinks and similar anchors

-The result: you’ll have 2 mediocre pages based on backlinks instead of one strong authoritative page.
+The result: you’ll have two mediocre pages based on backlinks instead of one strong authoritative page.

-As you haven’t produced 2 similar pages, one of the multiple pages will be the more comprehensive one which you would likely prioritize more anyway – and is more likely to get “natural” incoming links.
+Since you have produced two similar pages, one of the multiple pages will be the more comprehensive one which you would likely prioritize more anyway – and is more likely to get “natural” incoming links.

-Lastly, you will use the same anchors for internal as well as incoming external links for both pages leading visitors and Google to different sources for the same subject leading to wrongly ranked pages and sending potential leads to the wrong page and miss out on a lead.
+Lastly, you will use the same anchors for internal as well as incoming external links for both pages, leading visitors and Google to different sources for the same subject.
+This leads to wrongly ranked pages and sends potential leads to the wrong page, causing you to miss out on conversions.

 Google will get it wrong